 pausing execution?
 Why doesn’t it simply work like the Array method .push()

 Due to pausing, generators provide many of the features of coroutines (think processes that are multitasked cooperatively).
-For example, when we ask for the next value of an iterable, that value is computed lazily (on demand).
+For example, when we ask for the next value of an iterator, that value is computed lazily (on demand).
 The following two generator functions demonstrate what that means.

 /**

-* Returns an iterable over lines
+* Returns an iterator over lines

 */